How To Buy Bitcoin Canada (BTC)

 Bitcoin has laid the foundation for over 1,000 different crypto assets or “altcoins” that you can purchase today.
 They are created to address Bitcoin’s shortcomings or to fulfill different tasks as utility and service tokens.

 Some traders decide to invest in altcoins because they want to diversify their portfolio.
-Others like speculating on their price or buying them when their price is still low and patiently holding onto them to cash out in the future.
+Others like buying them when their price is still low and patiently holding onto them to cash out in the future.

 At some point, however, they might decide to trade them against Bitcoin.
 If you want to buy Bitcoin using another crypto, the best exchanges to do that are Binance or Bittrex.
 What you need is a high-volume exchange with a decent level of liquidity, which is exactly what Binance and Bittrex are known for.